 General Internship Proposal Guidelines and Requirements

-(See Amber Gregory, Internship Coordinator, for specific instructions)
+(See Dr. Joseph Jakubek, Internship Coordinator, for specific instructions)

-DEADLINE FOR PROPOSAL SUBMISSIONS FOR INTERNSHIPS STARTING SUMMER AND FALL 2020 IS MARCH 4TH BY 5PM.
-YOUR PROPOSAL SHOULD BE SUBMITTED ELECTRONICALLY BY E-MAIL TO Amber Gregory, Internship Coordinator.
+DEADLINE FOR PROPOSAL SUBMISSIONS FOR INTERNSHIPS STARTING SPRING 2022 IS OCTOBER 22, 2021 BY 5PM.
+YOUR PROPOSAL SHOULD BE SUBMITTED ELECTRONICALLY BY E-MAIL TO DR. JOSEPH JAKUBEK, Internship Coordinator.

 All proposals should be typed, double spaced using Times New Roman 12 point font and one-inch margins on all sides.
 Proposals should be approximately 2-3 pages in length and be organized in the following manner: